bananabread/electron-pdf/README.md

-    -i | --input               String - The path to the HTML file or url -o | --output              String - The path of the output PDF -c | --css                 String - The path to custom CSS -b | --printBackground     Boolean - Whether to print CSS backgrounds. false - true
+    -i | --input               String - The path to the HTML file or url -o | --output              String - The path of the output PDF -c | --css                 String - The path to custom CSS

+    -h | --height              Integer - Height of the browser window in pixels -w | --width               Integer - Width of the browser window in pixels

+    -d | --debug               Boolean - Whether to display the electron browser window for debugging. false - default

+    -j | --javascript          Boolean - Whether to enable execution of javascript. true - default

+    --insecureContent          Boolean - Whether to allow use of insecure content, i.e. external images/scripts true - default

+    -b | --printBackground     Boolean - Whether to print CSS backgrounds. false - true
     -s | --printSelectionOnly  Boolean - Whether to print selection only